-North Perry Avenue Water District accounted for 96.1% of the water that was produced in 2012 and has a three-year average of 98%.
-Our percentage of accounted-for water continues to increase each year thanks in part to the conservation efforts of our customers.
+North Perry Avenue Water District accounted for 94.7% of the water that was produced in 2013 and has a three-year average of 95.5%.
+We continue to maintain a Distribution System Loss (DSL) percentage of less than 10% while supporting a growing customer base.
+This is thanks in part to the conservation efforts of our customers.
 Thanks go out to all of you for helping us achieve our goals.